 Gratitude is the mother of WhereWeGoNow.
 As I healed from my diagnosis, mastectomy and reconstructive surgeries, it was gratitude that pulled me up and through the emotional turmoil.
 It was gratitude that revealed the gifts of cancer and helped me absorb the losses.
 It was gratitude that inspired me to create a community for other survivors to share our new normal lives beyond cancer.

 Gratitude also made me a compulsive thank you letter writer.
 I’m not talking about polite thank you notes written from social obligation.
-Oh no, I‘m talking about raw, openly emotionally missives from the heart.
+Oh no, I‘m talking about raw, openly emotional missives from the heart.
 I had to let these very special people know I couldn’t have done it without them.

 Probably because they came from the heart, these letters always made me feel vulnerable and I usually put off sending them for days after they were written.
 To a person, however, the response was always kind, appreciative and truly touching.
 What really struck me in fact was how happy they were to hear from me, which I really never expected.